aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

       - 0 significant interaction effects
     - Domestic vs Wild, Control birds only
       - 61 DE miRNAs: 25 up, 36 down
-  * How do the 513 novel miRNAs compare to the "known" turkey miRNAs?
-   - Compared precursors for 513 novel miRNAs to known precursors.
-Of the 513 novel precursor miRNAs, 169 are nested in or contain one or more previously known turkey miRNAs (283 of the 590 unique known precursors)
   * How do the 513 novel miRNAs compare to human, mouse, and chicken miRNAs?
     - Built a blast database from all hsa, msu, and gga miRNA hairpin sequences in mirbase21 and the 590 unique turkey "known" precursors from Ensemble and RNACentral
     - ```makeblastdb -in unique_turkey_and_mirbase21_hsa_mmu_gga_precursors.fa -out unique_turkey_and_mirbase21_hsa_mmu_gga_precursors -dbtype nucl -hash_index```